 Naturally occurring bacteria found in the wastewater of the sewage tank get to work breaking down the bottom and top layers of solids.
 Any sludge, scum or solid that is unable to be broken down is retained in the sewage tank until it is emptied.
 The layer of partially clarified liquid flows from the sewage tank into the drain field or a distribution device.

 The clarified wastewater is then distributed to trenches lined with sand or other coarse materials which act as a second biological filtration system the wastewater is efficiently distributed by perforated pipes lining the trenches.

-The filtered wastewater is then finally absorbed by soil.
-The standard system used to do this is known either as a leachfield, soil absorption system or a disposal field.
+The filtered wastewater is then finally absorbed by the soil.
+The standard system used to do this is known either as a leach field, soil absorption system or disposal field.

 Feel free to get in touch to discuss your requirements and arrange a no obligations survey, several factors can influence the size of tank you will need.
 At G.M.C we have the practical skills and knowledge to ensure that your Sewage tank is suitable for your household.